CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

 \subsection{Datasets}

 We evaluate CodeCoR's effectiveness utilizing four widely adopted code generation datasets: HumanEval \citep{chen2021evaluatinglargelanguagemodels} and MBPP \citep{austin2021programsynthesislargelanguage}, along with their enhanced versions, HumanEval-ET and MBPP-ET \citep{dong2023codescoreevaluatingcodegeneration}.
 HumanEval and HumanEval-ET are designed to provide diverse programming challenges to assess the model's problem-solving capabilities and adaptability.
 HumanEval is a hand-written evaluation dataset consisting of 164 Python programming problems that assess functional correctness by evaluating language comprehension, reasoning, algorithms, and simple mathematics through unit tests.
 These problems involve handling specific programming scenarios, necessitating the model to possess comprehension and flexible application skills in Python.
-Meanwhile, MBPP and MBPP-ET offer a comprehensive collection of Python programming problems aimed at evaluating the model's proficiency in Python syntax and its ability to handle various coding scenarios.
-These problems are more closely aligned with real-world programming demands, allowing for an examination of the model's performance in practical coding tasks.
-By integrating the usage of HumanEval and MBPP, representing two different types of datasets, we comprehensively evaluate CodeCoR's performance in handling diverse programming tasks, thereby gaining a better understanding of the model's comprehensiveness and practicality.
-Furthermore, the enhanced versions, HumanEval-ET and MBPP-ET, increase the challenge levels by introducing more comprehensive test cases, making them more suitable for assessing advanced model performance.
+Meanwhile, MBPP and MBPP-ET offer around 1,000 crowd-sourced Python programming problems aimed at evaluating the model's proficiency in Python syntax and its ability to handle various coding scenarios.

+In addition to these function-level datasets, we include DevEval~\citep{li2024deveval} and RAL-Bench~\citep{pan2026ral} for evaluating CodeCoR in more practical software engineering scenarios.
+DevEval contains repository-level code generation tasks that require models to complete code within existing projects.
+RAL-Bench further evaluates application-level repository generation, where the generated repositories are assessed using functional system tests.
+These benchmarks complement HumanEval and MBPP by involving repository context, project-level dependencies, and execution-based validation beyond standalone programming problems.